Jon Gerrard: 1997 election

-Leadership of the Manitoba Liberal Party
+Leadership of the Manitoba Liberal Party and provincial political career

 Gerrard returned to active political life in 1998, as leader of the Manitoba Liberal Party.

-After winning only three seats in the 1995 provincial election and losing its official status in the legislature, the provincial Liberal Party had nearly disintegrated in 1997 under the leadership of Ginny Hasselfield.
+After winning only three seats in the 1995 provincial election and losing its official status in the legislature (which it had enjoyed since 1988), the provincial Liberal Party had nearly disintegrated in 1997 under the leadership of Ginny Hasselfield.
 She resigned in February 1998, and Gerrard declared his candidacy to succeed her.
 Supported by former leader Sharon Carstairs, he defeated the only other candidate, former Sagkeeng First Nation chief Jerry Fontaine.

 Elections

 1999

 Gerrard set modest goals for his party in the 1999 provincial election, saying that the Liberals could win between ten and fifteen seats to hold the balance of power in a minority government.
 He focused his attention on health care, and pledged that he would serve as his own Minister of Health if elected as Premier.
 He also promised to appoint a health ombudsman, commit $25 million toward repairing provincial infrastructure, provide $20 million for post-secondary education, end provincial clawbacks of federal tax credits for welfare recipients, and create a new Ministry of Digital Economy and the Information Highway.

 The Liberal Party was unable to run a full electoral slate, fielding candidates in only 50 of 57 divisions.
 Gerrard tried to deflect criticism by joking that he would "put his 50 Liberal candidates up against 57 Tory and NDP candidates any day", but the failure to run a full slate unquestionably damaged his party's prospects.

-On election day, Gerrard personally defeated incumbent Progressive Conservative cabinet minister Mike Radcliffe in the upscale Winnipeg division of River Heights, but the Liberals did not win any other seats.
+On election day, Gerrard personally defeated incumbent Progressive Conservative cabinet minister Mike Radcliffe in the upscale Winnipeg division of River Heights, which Carstairs had previously represented, but the Liberals won no other seats.
 The party's popular vote fell from 23% to 13%, as many former Liberal voters shifted to the victorious New Democratic Party under Gary Doer.

 Gerrard was the only Liberal member of the Manitoba legislature between 1999 and 2003.
 He was not personally blamed for the party's loss, and was reaffirmed as party leader in 2000.